 Already been to Hawaii dozens of times over the years, know the communities you enjoy, and know the neighborhood you want to live in?
 Reach out now!

 Contact me, Scott Startsman, by phone at 808-291-5441, by email at [email protected], or by filling out the contact form below.
 I’ve lived in Hawaii for 20+ years, and have spent those years gaining experience and knowledge in the Hawaii real estate industry - sales, construction, relocation, and more.
-I’m ready to help you find your second home.
+With over 20+ years of experience, we specialize in helping people find their dream homes in Hawaii.
+We've also helped clients from the mainland and across the globe transition into their new life in Hawaii and would love to help you through the process too.